Haris Epaminonda

 28.04.06 – 03.06.06

-Domo Baal is delighted to present Haris Epaminonda's first solo show.
+Domo Baal presents Haris Epaminonda's first solo show.

 " … Somehow I am attempting to make a picture out of all these fragments in order to indicate some greater whole and yet I think that knowledge might be found in the in-between of the spaces, or in the elsewhere of the reiterative process.
 Perhaps I am connecting knowing with the texture of thought and sense.
 Your work assembles itself in ways that indicate passages from one level to another, always in search of the next register, overflowing and then stilling like water wishing to indicate depth.
 Sometimes the elements feel like traces of memory, at other moments, vestiges or fragments that have lost their place in a chain of encounter.
 One moment you appear as a teller of strange children's stories, and then equally this might switch to dark gothic tales.
 There appears little by way of boundary definition but rather a restless pursuit of that which appears to fall outside.
 Anyway the subject is simply what it does, but the ground of the subject is also paradoxically an abyss, which opens out a gap or space of impossibility within the heart of representation.
 So we both have to cling to the idea that this has been our space of encounter, or at worst, a painful scattering across the field we call our passage.
 And then another day.… "